human-centered-ai-lab/PERSONAS/Readme.md

 ---
 ---
 # Licenses
 All material is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by Human-Centered AI Lab / Research and Diagnostics Institute of Pathology at Medical University Graz.
-You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and indicating any changes that you have made.
+You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper _"Personas for AI: An Open-Source Toolbox"_**.

 ---
 ---